 After calculating the federal refund policy, Bethel calculates the potential refunds of state, institutional, and private funds.
 Students who borrow a Minnesota SELF loan are subject to the Minnesota refund calculation.
 Students with institutional aid and/or third-party sources of gift aid will have their aid reduced by the same percent as their tuition was reduced.

 Because there are several different refund policies involved in most withdrawals, students may still owe money to the school after all calculations have been completed.
-Students considering withdrawal are encouraged to visit a financial aid counselor and simulate the financial effect of withdrawing before officially withdrawing from the university.
+Students considering withdrawal are encouraged to visit a financial aid counselor and simulate the financial effect of withdrawing before officially withdrawing from the institution.